OFS/oneapi-asp/fseries-dk/README.md

 separate git submodules that each use git-lfs to store their contents.

 * hardware: contains files used by the OneAPI compiler to integrate the generated kernel code with platform specific code.
-Contains distinct shim targets with distinct functionalities (ex.
+Contains distinct board variant targets with distinct functionalities (ex.
 USM and non-USM variants targeting the same board platform).